MrStrenggeheim/adlm-diffusion/readme.md

     bash inference.sh
     ```

-    This will add segmentation masks to the generated and original images.
+    This will add segmentation masks in neighboring folders to the generated and original images.

 3. Evaluation of generated images
     ```bash